emilio/words/_posts/2022-11-22-msys2-firefox-development.md

 Another few tweaks to the `~/.zshrc` file were needed, since Git would refuse to use `GIT_EDITOR=nvim` but `GIT_EDITOR=nvim.exe` worked.

-This is the relevant bits of my zshrc now:
+These are the relevant bits of my zshrc now:

 ```
 if ! command -v nvim >/dev/null; then